state-machine-systems/envy/README.md

 ### Vanity naming

-Long and/or awkward names can be overriden using the `@Name` annotation:
+Long and/or awkward names can be overridden using the `@Name` annotation:

     import com.statemachinesystems.envy.Name;